-Gary Litman is Vice President for Global Initiatives at the U.S. Chamber of Commerce, where he is primarily responsible for the Chamber’s policy advocacy related to the economic reform agenda of G20, G7 and international financial institutions.
-He leads the Chamber’s participation in a range of global business coalitions, and related business summits focused on the on-going transformation of the framework of global finance.
-In this capacity he manages the policy development by the Chamber’s G20 task force, and its dialogues with such institutions as the Financial Stability Board, International Organization of Security Commissions, the World Bank Group, OECD, and U.N. agencies, among other institutions.
+Gary Litman, senior vice president of Global Initiatives at the U.S. Chamber of Commerce, is responsible for the Chamber’s policy advocacy for the economic reform agenda of the G20, G7, and international institutions.
+He leads the Chamber’s participation in a range of global business coalitions and related business summits focused on sustainable economic policies.
+Further, he oversees the policy development of the Chamber’s Global Resource Sustainability Task Force, the International Policy Coalition for Sustainable Growth, the Global Business for Health Partnership, and dialogues with the IMF, the World Bank Group, OECD, and U.N. agencies, among other institutions.

-Before joining the Chamber in 1995, Litman was an attorney with International Business Division of Stewart and Stewart in Washington, D.C., specializing in international trade policy and transactions.
+Before joining the Chamber in 1995, Litman was an attorney with Stewart and Stewart in Washington, D.C., specializing in international trade policy and transactions.

-A native of Moscow, Russia, he received his J.D. from George Washington University’s National Law Center in Washington, D.C. where he was the first J.D. student from the post-Soviet Union nations, and member of the law school’s prestigious Journal of International Law and Economics editorial board.
-He serves on the Advisory Board of Madrid’s Real Colegio Complutense at Harvard Executive Program.
+A native of Moscow, Russia, he received his J.D. from The George Washington University’s National Law Center in Washington, D.C., where he was the first J.D. student from the post-Soviet Union nations and was a member of the law school’s prestigious Journal of International Law and Economics editorial board.